GhaithA-M/CS2_CFG/README.md

 Has the ability to reformat your existing .cfg and retain it's comments and values into a custom **server.cfg**.

 For creating your own **custom.json**, I've provided a python script.
-The cvars are derived from the default **gamemode_competitive.cfg** configuration file that runs on fresh official CS2 casual servers.
+The cvars are derived from the default **gamemode_competitive.cfg** configuration file that runs on official CS2 competitive servers.
 Included in the **python** folder is a simple script which automates the process of adapting any **gamemode_#.cfg** file to .json.

 ----------------------------------------------------------------------------------